mbloch/mapshaper/docs/guides/geojson-for-web-maps.md

 Polygon winding controls which side of a ring is treated as the polygon interior.
 For most small land polygons:

 - RFC 7946 GeoJSON uses counter-clockwise outer rings and clockwise holes.
-- D3's spherical polygon convention uses the opposite orientation.
+- D3's spherical polygon convention uses the opposite orientation (see the [d3-geo winding order notebook](https://observablehq.com/@d3/winding-order) and the [d3-geo overview](https://d3js.org/d3-geo) for details).
 - SVG and Canvas planar rendering usually care less, but holes can still render incorrectly when winding is inconsistent.

 Mapshaper writes RFC 7946 winding by default.
 For D3 geographic rendering, try: